whoami13579/chess/README.md

 # chess
-This chess game only have pseudo legal moves, and still have no castling and en passant function.
+This chess game still has no castling, pawn promotion and en passant function.

 To run this code, you have to set up sfml and cmake.
 If you are using linux or macos, go to the project folder, and run the following commands in your terminal.